NewEthicker/Pi_Server/README.md

 - Open the device.ino file in the Arduino IDE or your preferred code editor.
 - Locate line number 10, which may contain the server URL.
 Replace it with the ngrok URL copied in the previous step.

+5. **Connect DHT11 Sensor:**
+- Attach the DHT11 sensor to the designated pin on the ESP8266, as specified in the code.

+6. ** Access the Webpage:**
+- Open the ngrok URL (e.g., https://ngrok.8462-4739-748J.app) in any web browser to view the real-time data webpage.